gotenigo/JavaBlockchain/README.md

 # BlockChain Implementation with Java.
 In this project, we will demonstrate the power of the Blockchain by implementing simple decentralized  Blockchain in Java.
-The consensus Algorithm used here will be a variant of Pow (Proof Of Work).
-This Blockchain  creates new coins for each reward Transaction, and it allocates the award to the miner that computed the Block.
+The consensus Algorithm used here will be a variant of Pow (Proof Of Work) like the famous cryptocurrency Bitcoin and Ethereum.
+Our Blockchain  will be creating a new coins for each reward Transaction, and it allocates the award to the miner that computed the Block.

 ## What Is A Blockchain ?